san francisco web design

 Replace the caps and carefully torque them up.

-This can be tricky!
-I never seem to have a screwdriver short enough to make replacing the tensioner an easy job and, since taking the pic have made one up.
-So, using a small screwdriver, turn the tensioner head inside the bolt hole which will pull the spring-loaded tensioner plunger back.
-Hold the screwdriver in place whilst replacing the tensioner and the 2 bolts holding it in place, and then gently release the screwdriver allowing the plunger to extend.
+So, to repeat, use the best tool you have to turn the tensioner head inside the bolt hole which will pull the spring-loaded tensioner rod into the body of the tensioner.
+Hold the screwdriver in place whilst replacing the tensioner and the 2 bolts to hold it in place, and then gently release the screwdriver allowing the plunger to extend.
 There should no longer be any slack in the cam chain.

 Roll the engine forward at least 2 more full revolutions, then check the cam timing again.
 Better to find out now that it's moved, rather than when it's all back together!